 - You had only wages, salaries, tips, taxable scholarship or fellowship grants, unemployment compensation, or Alaska Permanent Fund dividends, and your taxable interest was not over $1,500

-- You do not owe any household employment taxes (also known as Nanny Taxes) on wages you paid to a household employee
+- You did not owe any household employment taxes (also known as Nanny Taxes) on wages you paid to a household employee

-- You are not a debtor in a chapter 11 bankruptcy case filed after October 16, 2005
+- You were not a debtor in a chapter 11 bankruptcy case filed after October 16, 2005

 - Advance payments of the premium tax credit (for a health plan purchased on the ACA healthcare exchange) were not made for you, your spouse, or any individual you enrolled in coverage for whom no one else is claiming the personal exemption

-If you don’t meet the eligibility requirements listed above you definitely shouldn’t use the form.
+If you’re filing taxes for 2017 or earlier, you’ll need to meet the eligibility requirements listed above to use the 1040EZ.
 But just because you’re eligible to use Form 1040EZ doesn’t necessarily mean that you should.
 Even the IRS acknowledges that some filers may benefit more if they declare their income using Form 1040A or the original (and longest) Form 1040.

 How to Fill Out a 1040EZ